Nox - May 2014

 I barely felt it at first--the slightest change, the smallest shift in energy.
 It was as if I were being pulled toward this mystery girl, this person I swore I’d never met before.
 Everything about her drew me in, and that could only mean one thing.

 The pain in my right hand lessened to a tolerable degree, and I glanced down to assess what I expected to be extensive burns.
 Instead, I found a brand I knew would undoubtedly remain after I awoke.
-Seared into the back of my hand was a symbol shaped like a flower; it had five thick petals that curved up to a point, not unlike sunflowers.
+Seared into my palm was a symbol shaped like a flower; it had five thick petals that curved up to a point, not unlike sunflowers.
 The head was a perfect circle, the edges seemingly spiraling toward the center of the structure.
 The fingers of my opposite hand glanced over the raised skin, and I was surprised by the absence of discomfort.

 This is so weird, I thought to myself, still studying the strange mark.
 I’ve never heard of a mate bond causing physical scars… But I have heard that a mate will experience their mate’s pain, in some form or another.